 Greg Johnson, Commissioner

-Johnson grew up farming in the northern Illinois community of Wasco.
+Commissioner Johnson grew up farming in the northern Illinois community of Wasco.
 He graduated St. Charles High School and became a fishing guide in northern Wisconsin helping clients pursue northern pike and walleye.
 A client from Eastern Kentucky University suggested Johnson come to Kentucky to pursue his education.

 He began his career with the U.S. Forest Service research station in Berea working with Kentucky and Appalachia coal companies researching effective and efficient methods of reclaiming strip mines.

-He soon moved to the USDA’s Soil Conservation Service, the predecessor to today’s NRCS, as district conservationist for Wayne, McCreary and Russell counties.
+He soon moved to the USDA’s Soil Conservation Service, the predecessor to today’s NRCS, as district conservationist for Wayne, McCreary and Russell counties in Kentucky.
 In 1990, he assumed area conservationist duties for 28 counties and administrative responsibilities for 27 field offices.
 He supervised a diverse staff of program and technical experts, and 17 district conservationists.
 Subsequently, he would serve as the NRCS State Resource Specialist for Kentucky and then another eight years in the same capacity for the eight-state Midwest region.

 His selection to USDA’s Senior Executive Development Program took him to Washington D.C. in 2004.
 There he served in multiple USDA-NRCS Conservation, Technical, and Financial senior executive level director positions until he retired in 2011.